oTree-org/oTree/README.md

 * Ultimatum game
 * Questionnaire

-You can define your session's properties in `sessions.py`.
+You can define your session's properties in `settings.py`.
 Here are the parameters for the above example:

-    SessionType(
+         {
-        name='my_session',
+        'name':'my_session',
-        fixed_pay=1000,
+        'fixed_pay':1000,
-        app_sequence=['trust', 'ultimatum', 'questionnaire'],
+        'app_sequence':['trust', 'ultimatum', 'questionnaire'],
-    )
+         }

 ## Players vs. participants